belikor/lbrydseed/README.md

 This is a simple graphical interface that allows us to download the latest claims from a list of channels in the LBRY network.
-We can also do other operations like deleting individual claims, cleaning up claims from channels, listing all downloaded claims, showing our supports, and estimating our seeding ratio.
+We can also do other operations like delete individual claims, clean up claims from channels, list all downloaded claims, show our supports, and show an estimate of our seeding ratio.

 It uses the [lbrytools](https://github.com/belikor/lbrytools) library to add more functionality to the basic `lbrynet` daemon.